HSBNE/hsbne.github.com/admin/dispute.md

 |--------|---------|---------|---------------------------|
 | 1 week | 2 weeks | 1 month | N + 1 month, or permanent |

+#### General
 - Tool Abuse, as defined by damaging the tool for its intended purpose through any usage other than an accident.
 - Damaging a tool and not reporting it via the member portal, trello, or email (issues@hsbne.org).
 - Leaving a battery charging on the power supplies unattended.
 - Causing HSBNE to breach any lease requirement not specifically covered in this schedule of bans.
 - Removing a green parking permit on an item, unless that item has gone through the full red ticket workflow and is being disposed of.
 - Removing a red ticket on an item, unless all problems indicated by the ticket have been resolved and it is now being stored appropriately (ie removing a valid red ticket and not dealing with the problem).

+#### Dings
+This sort of behaviour can undermine the effectiveness and usefulness of the ding policy:
+- Issuing a retaliatory ding against someone after they dinged you (or did something similar such as reporting you to the exec etc) where it is obvious that person would not have received the ding otherwise.
+- Knowingly issuing a ding based on facts that cannot be substantiated or for the purpose of causing harm or embarrassment.

 ### Schedule 2